codewit-us/codewit.us/ROADMAP.md

   - **ModuleForm (`<ModuleForm />`)**: This component is responsible for rendering the page used for creating editing, and deleting modules.
 It encapsulates all the necessary fields and functionalities, including input fields for module details and submission controls.
   - **ResourceForm (`<ResourceForm />`)**: This component is responsible for rendering the page used for creating editing, and deleting resources.
 It encapsulates all the necessary fields and functionalities, including input fields for resource details and submission controls.
     - All pages are located under the same directory as the Create Page and  use components located under `../components/form/` to render various inputs/fields
+    - API calls for these forms are located under `codewit/client/src/hooks`

 ## User Management page
 - **Location**: `codewit/client/src/pages/usermanagement.tsx`.